pueteam/gcs-storage-manager/README.md

 3. Once configured, you can:
    - Select a bucket from the list of available buckets.
-   - Navigate through your folder structure.
+   - Navigate through your folder structure using the folder tree or file browser.
-   - Upload files by clicking the upload button or dragging and dropping files.
+   - Upload individual files by clicking the upload button or dragging and dropping files.
+   - Perform bulk uploads of entire directories.
    - Download files by clicking the download icon next to a file.
    - Create new folders using the "New Folder" button.
    - Rename or delete folders and files using the context menu (right-click).
    - Search for files and folders using the search bar.
-   - Preview PDFs and Images clicking the eye icon.
+   - Preview PDFs and images by clicking the eye icon.
+   - Monitor upload and download progress with real-time progress bars.
+   - Use the expand/collapse buttons to manage the folder tree view.

 ## Contributing